-Complementary User Entity Controls Related Control Objective 4 Users should review their portfolio of CDs, whether purchased through SimpliCD or otherwise, to ensure they do not exceed the insurance limit.
+Complementary User Entity Controls Related Control Objective 3 Users should perform their own review of the safety and soundness of the issuing financial institutions.
+CO 10 4 Users should review their portfolio of CDs, whether purchased through SimpliCD or otherwise, to ensure they do not exceed the insurance limit.
 CO 2 5 Users are responsible for establishing controls to ensure they are aware of any duplicate investments they may have resulting in investments over the federal insurance limits.
 They are also responsible for evaluating the financials of issuing institutions.
 CO 2 6 Users are responsible for establishing controls to ensure their employees adhere to good password practices which include establishing strong passwords, periodically changing passwords and maintaining password confidentiality.
 CO 12 7 Users are responsible for establishing controls to ensure that their employees have proper roles with respect to their relationship with PFC and their access within SimpliCD.
 CO 12 8 Users are responsible for establishing a secure workstation and user configuration for devices which are used to connect to SimpliCD.
 CO 15 9 Users are responsible for establishing controls to ensure the physical and logical security of their records, infrastructure and computing devices.
-CO 12, 13 & 15 10 Users are responsible for establishing controls to ensure their workstation browser software is configured to use the highest level of encryption, which should minimally be TLS v 1.2.
+CO 12, 13 & 15 10 Users are responsible for establishing controls to ensure their workstation browser software is configured to use the highest level of encryption, which should minimally be TLS v1.2.
 CO 16